 The Norwegian wholesale market is part of the Nordic wholesale market through the common Nordic power exchange for physical power, Nord Pool Spot AS.
-In 2009 there were traded 285, 5 TWh (297,6 TWh in 2008) at Nord Pool Spot, which accounts for 72% in 2009 (70,1% in 2008) of the power consumption in the Nordic region.
+In 2010 there were traded 305.2 TWh (285.5 TWh in 2009) at Nord Pool Spot, which accounts for 74% (72% in 2009) of the power consumption in the Nordic region.
 The remaining volume of the Nordic market was traded bilaterally.
 NVE regulates Nord Pool Spot through the market place licence, in accordance with the Norwegian Energy Act (1990).

-The total volume of financial contracts traded at Nord Pool was 1 219.7 TWh in 2009 including international contracts.
-Nord Pool Clearing cleared a total of 2 162.2 TWh (power trading and clearing of OTC trades).
-Nord Pool has a total of 420 members.
+The total volume of financial contracts traded at NASDAQ OMX Oslo ASA (Change of name from Nord Pool November 2010) was 1 219.7 TWh (2009) including international contracts.
+NASDAQ OMX Commodities Clearing Company (Change of name from Nord Pool Clearing November 2010) cleared a total of 2 162.2 TWh (power trading and clearing of OTC trades).
+Nord Pool Spot (physical trade) has a total of 333 members and NASDAQ OMX Oslo ASA (financial trade) has 350 members.